uclaacmai/beginner-track-spring18/workshop3-linear-regression/README.md

 # Linear Regression Workshop
 This is a beginner-friendly workshop on using linear regression to predict house prices in Boston.
+It is based off of Andrew Ng's course https://www.coursera.org/learn/neural-networks-deep-learning which we highly recommend for anyone interested in learning about deep learning.

 ## Using Google Colaboratory